Drop-In Storytimes for Kids in Queens

-Kids in Queens have no shortage of storytime opportunities with popular library branches, bookstores and playspaces all offering some great choices.
-We've rounded up the best spots where babies, toddlers and preschoolers can enjoy listening to their favorite books in Jackson Heights, Astoria, Sunnyside and other family-friendly Queens neighborhoods.
+Kids in Queens have no shortage of storytime opportunities, with popular library branches, bookstores, and playspaces all offering great choices.
+We've rounded up the best spots where babies, toddlers and preschoolers can enjoy listening to their favorite books in Jackson Heights, Astoria, Sunnyside, and other family-friendly Queens neighborhoods.

 A number of these read-along sessions include crafts, music, puppetry, or even yoga, so it's a great way to pass the morning for parent and babe or caregiver and tot.
 After the stories are put away, peruse the bookshelves or nearby toys.
 Most are drop-in events, but we've noted if registration is required.
 Expect all sessions to be FREE or inexpensive.
 Read on for our insider's take on Queens storytimes with kids.

 Many Queens libraries have storytimes with arts and crafts and other activities too!

 Many Queens Library branches host FREE storytime sessions, so it's likely your neighborhood one does, too.
 Some libraries require registration, and many storytimes close during the holidays and take a break for extended periods during the summer.
 Check with the branch for details.
 Here are three of our favorites:

 Long Island City Library — Long Island City

 37-44 21st Street